Empire Engineering provided technical support services to Innogy during the transport and installation phase of the Triton Knoll offshore wind farm.

 The project was completed successfully.
 All monopiles and transition pieces were installed without any damage of loss of structural integrity.

-Provided assurances to de-risk critical project areas.
+We provided assurances to de-risk critical project areas.

-All monopiles and transition pieces successfully installed.
+All monopiles and transition pieces were successfully installed.

-Contributed to overall project success.
+Empire Engineering made a significant Contribution to overall project success.